Panel data arise when time series are measured on a collection of

 #> sigma[unit5] X_0[unit5]

-It is often convenient to modify which parameters are shared and
+#> 0.08 1.00It is often convenient to modify which parameters are shared and

-which are unit-specific on existing panelPomp
+which are unit-specific on existing panelPomp objects

 rather than creating new objects from scratch.
 This can be done with the

-and specific<-
+shared<- and specific<- setter

 functions: